chadwickbureau/chadwickbureau.github.io/doc/historical.md

 ---

-At the moment, the data on professional baseball outside of the Major Leagues, as seen, for example, on baseball-reference.com, is a mashup which combines a  number of secondary datasets produced over the years by various researchers.
+At the moment, the data on professional baseball outside of the Major Leagues, as seen, for example, on baseball-reference.com, are a mashup which combines a  number of secondary datasets produced over the years by various researchers.
 Most of these datasets focused on information of interest to the researcher, and therefore their coverage was targeted to particular leagues, people, and/or types of